| HISTORY

 With a little push again from Billy Egenton, Mike Buckholtz was talked

-into getting the mailing list from me and seeing
+into getting the mailing list from me and

 what interest was still out there for CJVWS.
 The meetings were moved